top of page

 ...I received a bill from my primary doctor for my Shingles vaccine.
 Isn't this a Preventative Benefit?

-Common flu and pneumonia vaccines are covered as a Preventative Service under Medicare, but not the Shingles vaccine.
-Perhaps in the future but currently the average cost is less than
+Common flu and pneumonia vaccines are covered as a Preventative Service under Medicare, even the Shingles vaccine is now covered beginning in 2023!

 I think I should get help from Medicaid, along with my Medicare?